 Site of the Comegys House: 1790 (K-171): The Comegys House was one of Millington's most significant historic resources.
 It was a two-part brick building with a Flemish bond front façade and a common bond on the sides and rear.
 The structure was two stories high and five bays long, with a gable roof and no dormers.
 Two chimneys enclosed it.
 The taller portion of the house, being more elegant, retained much of its original character, including 9/6 windows on the first floor and 6/6 windows on the second floor.
-The owner of the house at that time allowed the house to deteriorate.
 A fire in 2000 burned the kitchen annex but not the entirety of the house.
 Due to continued deterioration, the owner was compelled to demolish the house in 2001.